unicode-org/cldr/docs/ldml/tr35-dates.md

       * MMM ≈ MM
    4. Symbols representing substantial differences (week of year vs week of month) are given a much larger distance from each other.
       * d ≋ D; ...

 3. A requested skeleton that includes both seconds and fractional seconds (e.g. “mmssSSS”) is allowed to match a dateFormatItem skeleton that includes seconds but not fractional seconds (e.g. “ms”).
 In this case the requested sequence of ‘S’ characters (or its length) should be retained separately and used when adjusting the pattern, as described below.

 4. Otherwise, missing or extra fields between requested skeleton and `id` cause a match to fail.
 (But see **[Missing Skeleton Fields](#Missing_Skeleton_Fields)** below.)

 Once a best match is found between requested skeleton and `dateFormatItem` `id`, the corresponding `dateFormatItem` pattern is used, but with adjustments primarily to make the pattern field lengths match the skeleton field lengths.
+However, the pattern field lengths should not be matched in some cases:

+1. When the best-match `dateFormatItem` has an alphabetic field (such as MMM or MMMM) that corresponds to a numeric field in the pattern (such as M or MM), that numeric field in the pattern should _not_ be adjusted to match the skeleton length, and vice versa; i.e. adjustments should _never_ convert a numeric element in the pattern to an alphabetic element, or the opposite.
+See the second set of examples below.

+2. When the pattern field corresponds to an availableFormats skeleton with a field length that matches the field length in the requested skeleton, the pattern field length should _not_ be adjusted.
+This permits locale data to override a requested field length; see the third example below.

+3. Pattern field lengths for hour, minute, and second should by default not be adjusted to match the requested field length (i.e. locale data takes priority).
+However APIs that map skeletons to patterns should provide the option to override this behavior for cases when a client really does want to force a specific pattern field length.

+---

-Consider the following `dateFormatItem`:
+For an example of general behavior, consider the following `dateFormatItem`:

 ```xml
 <dateFormatItem id="yMMMd">d MMM y</dateFormatItem>